In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Boeing says the capsule, which is carrying 600 pounds of cargo as a dress rehearsal for a possible mission with astronauts next year, has reached a stable orbit, but not at the correct altitude to dock with the station.

-About 30 minutes after liftoff, the capsule's on-board clock malfunctioned, causing the spacecraft's computer to fire its engines incorrectly.
+About 30 minutes after liftoff, the capsule's onboard clock malfunctioned, causing the spacecraft's computer to fire its engines incorrectly.
 The unplanned maneuver used too much fuel, preventing the Starliner from rendezvousing with the station.

 NASA administrator Jim Bridenstine said that had astronauts been on board Friday's Starliner flight, they would have been safe and could have taken control of the vehicle.